Top 10 Facts About the Nile River

 The northern section of the river flows through an area which is almost entirely desert, providing fertility and a source of water.
 Egypt has relied on the Nile since ancient times, with most of the population living along the riverbanks or nearby.

-3. The River Nile is formed from two major tributaries, the White Nile and the Blue Nile, which meet in Sudan, near the capital of Khartoum, before continuing northwards to the Mediterranean Sea.
+The tributaries are the White Nile and the Blue Nile, which meet in Sudan, near the capital of Khartoum, before continuing northwards to the Mediterranean Sea.

 Quotes About The Nile River